apache/asterixdb/README.md

 * A Unix-ish environment (Linux, OS X, will all do).
 * git
 * Maven 3.3.9 or newer.
-* Oracle JDK 8 or newer.
+* JDK 11 or newer.
+* Python 3.6+ with pip and venv

 Instructions for building the master: